 Figure 2.
 Corn leaf showing nitrogen deficiency.

 To overcome this when planting corn following corn, a higher N application rate is often recommended.
-An additional 30 to 50 pounds of N per acre (34 to 56 kgs N/ha) may be required for continuous corn when compared to a corn-soybean rotation.2 The application of N at multiple times throughout the season, such as N applied preplant and as a side dress, may help increase N use efficiency by corn plants in a continuous corn system.
+An additional 34 to 56 kilograms of N per hectare may be required for continuous corn when compared to a corn-soybean rotation.2 The application of N at multiple times throughout the season, such as N applied preplant and as a side dress, may help increase N use efficiency by corn plants in a continuous corn system.

 Phosphorous (P) and potassium (K) should also be maintained at optimum levels in continuous corn to encourage stand establishment and help minimize problems with stalk strength and stalk rots.
-Relative to a typical rotational crop, corn plants use more P and less K than soybean plants.
-Using a balanced starter fertilizer is more likely to produce a positive response in continuous corn than in a corn-soybean rotation because of the stressful early growing conditions.
+Compared to soybean plants, corn plants use more P and less K. Using a balanced starter fertilizer is more likely to produce a positive response in continuous corn than in a corn-soybean rotation because of the stressful early growing conditions.

+Product Selection.
 Another key for successful continuous corn production is selecting a well adapted corn product.
-Products should be selected with high characteristic ratings for emergence, seedling vigor, disease resistance, and root and stalk strength.
-Products with higher emergence ratings have a better chance of pushing through heavy residue, particularly when the residue is keeping soils cool and moist.
-Prior year residue can harbour pathogens for diseases such as northern corn leaf blight (Figure 3), gray leaf spot (Figure 4), Goss’s wilt (Figure 5) and Diplodia stalk rot (Figure 6); therefore, higher tolerance or resistance to these and other diseases is beneficial for continuous corn production.
-The likelihood of feeding by certain insect pests during the growing season, such as corn rootworms and European corn borer, is higher with continuous corn.
+Products should be selected with strong characteristic ratings for emergence, seedling vigor, disease resistance, and root and stalk strength.
+Products with higher emergence and seedling vigor ratings have a better chance of pushing through heavy residue, particularly when the residue is keeping soils cool and moist.
+Prior year residue can harbor pathogens for diseases such as northern corn leaf blight (Figure 3), gray leaf spot (Figure 4), Goss’s wilt (Figure 5) and Diplodia stalk rot (Figure 6); therefore, higher tolerance or resistance to these and other diseases is beneficial for continuous corn production.
+The likelihood of feeding by certain insect pests during the growing season, such as corn rootworms, is higher with continuous corn.
 To help protect against these insects, products with multiple modes of insect trait protection for above and below ground insects may be an option.
 When using these technologies, it is important to practice good stewardship.
-Corn rootworm is a serious pest and has overcome Bt traits in some regions in Ontario.
-Consider rotating out of corn after three years of continuous corn, or sooner, to help keep these pests under control.
+Corn rootworm is a serious pest and has overcome Bt traits in some regions of the United States.

 Figure 3.
 Northern corn leaf blight.